spectrocloud/librarium/packages/docs/content/10-audit-logs.md

 # Pushing the Audit Log to the AWS Cloud Trail

-Spectro Cloud users can now push the compliance, management, operational, and risk audit logs to the AWS cloudtrail.
+Palette users can now push the compliance, management, operational, and risk audit logs to the AWS cloudtrail.
 This enables continuous monitoring, security analysis, resource tracking, and troubleshooting of the workload cluster using the event history.

 <WarningBox>
 An AWS account with cloud trail created is the prerequisite.